ahbagheri01/ahbagheri01.github.io/_pages/about.md

         </ul>
     </div>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 projects: true
 ---
 Greetings!
-I'm Amirhossein Bagheri,a senior B.Sc. student in the Computer Enginner Department at Sharif University of Technology.
+I'm Amirhossein Bagheri, a senior B.Sc.
+Student in the Computer Enginner Department at Sharif University of Technology.

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My research interests include Machine Learning Theory (especially Optimization, Statistical Machine Learning, and Adersarial Learning), Trustworthy & Safe AI (Fairness & Robustness, Domain Generalization, Privacy), and Generative Models, and Multi-Modal NLP.